tilburgsciencehub/website/README.md

 and also in a codeblock.
 It would be more efficient to change this since html sees < > as tag elements, which it now tries to autocomplete, instead as interpreting it as a string.
 The autocomplete process is something outside of my control (happens by browser).
 - [ ] All Codeblock languages should be shown as follows ```Stata, so in the same line straight after the three signs, without any other signs such as - or others.
 - [ ] Title does not display properly (e.g., Confgure Python virtual environments) -> checked, it is a content error in the specific article that needs to be fixed)
+- [ ] $ formulas do not render correctly (e.g., Random Effects Model) -> checked, refers to point 1 in content list.
+The formula used in the context does not use the $ signs at variables, which leads to flask not recognizing the item as a variable.